 THE VEGETARIAN-VEGAN VERSION

-If you like the idea of this dish, but you are looking for something vegetarian-vegan, skip the meat.
+If you like the idea of this dish, but are looking for something vegetarian-vegan, skip the meat.
 Just keep the feta cheese for the serving proposal (optional) for the vegetarian version and the whole wheat bread for both versions!

 It depends on the weather and the season.
 Serve it hot during cold winter days and at room temperature or slightly warm (lukewarm) during summer!
 My family loves it the next day.
 I assure you that it is even better.
 The tomato-vegetable-olive oil sauce is delightfully absorbed and the outcome is heaven.